 Tharoor is India’s favourite public intellectual and a Congress politician who sits in the Lok Sabha from Thiruvananthapuram.
 He is making an assertion about Thomas’s arrival in India and then qualifying it as “oral legend”.
 He is talking out of both sides of his mouth, indulging his Kerala Christian constituency.
 He is not very successful at telling the truth but he is entertaining.

-More recently, Pranab Mukherjee, on a presidential visit to Finland in 2014 to meet Santa Clause, went overboard when he declared, “We, in India, also celebrate Christmas in quite a big way.
+More recently, Pranab Mukherjee, on a presidential visit to Finland in 2014 to meet Santa Claus, went overboard when he declared, “We, in India, also celebrate Christmas in quite a big way.
 Christianity was brought to India by Saint Thomas, the Apostle himself, in the year 52 AD.
 Thus, the faith was embraced by the people of India well before many European nations.
-Today, the number of Christians in India is about 24 million,”
+Today, the number of Christians in India is about 24 million.”

 Statements like these would not be of any consequence in most countries of the world, made as they are by self-seeking politicians for their constituents.
 But in India the politician has usurped the authority of the professional including the scholar, and their statements, thoughtless or motivated, are treated as God’s own truth by the people.